Michael Cook (diplomat)

 Michael John Cook AO (28 October 1931 – 18 June 2017) was an Australian diplomat.

 He was the director-general of the Office of National Assessments from 1981 to 1989 before becoming the Ambassador of Australia to the United States from 1989 to 1993.

 Early life

-Cook was born in Burma on 28 October 1931.
+Cook was born in Namtu, Burma on 28 October 1931, where his father HJM Cook, a Gallipoli veteran, worked in the oil industry.

-He graduated from Geelong Grammar School and was awarded a scholarship to attend Trinity College at the University of Melbourne where he studied law.
+The family settled in Melbourne in 1937.
+He attended Geelong Grammar School and was awarded a scholarship to attend Trinity College at the University of Melbourne where he studied law.

 Career

 Cook's public service began in 1954 with a cadetship at the Department of External Affairs.
 His work took him to countries such as Egypt, Thailand, Indonesia and the United States.

 In 1973, Cook was appointed as the Ambassador of Australia to Vietnam prior to being appointed the deputy high commissioner of Australia to the United Kingdom in 1975.

 While working in London, Cook was convinced by Australian prime minister Malcolm Fraser to return to Australia in 1979 to become his chief executive officer in his private office.

 After working for Fraser from 1979 to 1981, Cook became the Director-General of the Office of National Assessments.
 Serving in this role from 1981 to 1989, Cook became the longest serving director-general of ONA.

 In 1989, Cook was appointed as the 14th Ambassador of Australia to the United States of America.

 One of Cook's final duties in this role was opening an inquiry into whether the KGB had infiltrated the Australian Security Intelligence Organisation.
 The findings of this enquiry have never been released.

 After concluding his role as the ambassador of Australia to the United States in 1993, Cook relocated to London where he was the chairman of the Menzies Centre for Australian Studies at King's College London from 1997 to 2011.